18F/handbook/_pages/welcome-to-18f/classes/intro-to-github.md

 ### Documentation

-- [GitHub](/github/) - A detailed guide on how we use GitHub at 18F.
+- [GitHub](/github/) - A detailed guide on how we use GitHub at TTS.

 - [GitHub for Beginners](http://www.digitalgov.gov/event/github-for-beginners/) - Intended for beginners, this video class is led by Will Slack.
 Slides are available [here](https://pages.18f.gov/slides/github-basics/#/18) and course materials are [here](https://docs.google.com/document/d/18b-4VPTcuqat-enGQSVzivGH2CsqdQVG0K0eToRM39I/edit).